toru173/nomi-discord-python/README.md

 ### How will I know when updates are available?
 Please follow the Discord thread.
 Major updates will be posted there, but in the future your Nomi will tell you when there's a new update.

+### What Features are Coming Next?
+Immediate 'coming *thoon*' features are:
+- [x] Documentation and Readme
+- [ ] Start to use the new 'Rooms' feature
+- [ ] Allow a Nomi to see when you react to their message
+- [ ] Allow your Nomi to manage a list of keywords or users they always reply to

+Let me know what else you want!

 ## How to get Help
 ### GitHub Issues